mindis/snowplow.github.com/services/pipelines.md

 Want to leverage Amazon Web Services and big data technologies to help you get get value out of your company-specific data?

+Amazon Redshift is a fantastic data warehousing platform, that makes it possible and affordable to warehouse granular, atomic data to analyze in a wide range of BI and analytics tools.
+Amazon EMR is a fantastic platform for building sophisticated, scalable ETL pipelines.

-We have significant experience using Amazon Web Services including EMR, Redshift and Dynamo DB to build scalable, robust, fault tolerent data pipeline and data analytics infrastructure.
-We often use that experience to help clients implement custom data pipelines and analytic infrastructure to match their particular event models and data sets.
+We have significant experience using both Redshift and EMR to build scalable, robust, fault tolerent data pipeline and data analytics infrastructure.
+We've been able to repurpose much of the Snowplow technology stack (which includes [Cascading] [cascading] and [Scalding] [scalding]) to implement client-specific solutions that load data in a custom (often JSON format) into a custom schema in Redshift for analysis.

-We are familiar not just with AWS, but a range of open source data processing technologies including  [Hadoop] [hadoop], [Hive] [hive] [Cascading] [cascading] and [Scalding] [scalding], and BI and analysis tools including [Tableau] [tableau], [ChartIO] [chartio] and [R] [r], all of which we can stitch together to deliver agile datawarehousing and reporting solutions for fast-movign, data-driven companies.
+## Load your raw JSON data into Redshift

+Whilst we have worked with a range of clients with different event models and raw data stores, we've done *a lot* of work with clients who are warehousing JSON data in S3 to transform and load that data into Amazon Redshift, for analysis in a range of analytics tools.

 ## Experts in developing and delivering data processing infrastructure on AWS